Camera Settings & Manual Mode Guide

 A slow shutter speed (1/30 second or longer) lets moving things blur while stationary things stay sharp, creating silky waterfalls and light trails from cars, but camera shake becomes a real problem.

 The real decision is "do I want to freeze this moment or show movement?"
+Shutter speed gives you a spectrum from frozen action to silky motion blur, and where you land on that spectrum shapes the entire feel of the image.

 Decision Three: How Much Image Quality Are You Willing to Trade?